iltuoconsulenteit/DocCropper/README.md

 The installers keep this file when pulling updates, so your license stays active after upgrading.

 ### Signed license files
 Generate a signed token with `python scripts/license/generate_license_file.py --type developer --name "Your Name"`.
+Include `--fingerprint $(python scripts/license/get_fingerprint.py)` to bind the license to a specific machine.
 In the web UI open **License**, choose the file under *License File*, and click **Import** to activate it.
 The token is verified locally with `LICENSE_SECRET` and stored in `env/license.env` so the license remains after restarts.

 ### 🗑️ Uninstall